henryivesjones/sam-slash-slack/README.md

 # Command Inputs

-The inputs and parsing for each command is determined by the parameters to the function. `SlashSlack` parses the function parameters and generates an input schema.
+The inputs and parsing for each command is determined by the parameters to the function. `SAMSlashSlack` parses the function parameters and generates an input schema.

-When a request is made to a given command, `SlashSlack` attempts to parse the input text into the command input schema.
+When a request is made to a given command, `SAMSlashSlack` attempts to parse the input text into the command input schema.

 ## Flags